Publish a widget set

 1 2 cd dist/ zip -r ../asset.zip .

-Use the Upload release option on the custom widgets page for a widget set.
-Drag and drop the .zip archive file into the dialog and then select Upload.
+Select Upload release on the widget set page.
+Drag the .zip archive into the dialog, and then select Upload.

 The dialog for manually uploading a .zip archive file in the user interface.